Unconventional superconductivity mediated by exciton density wave fluctuations: Goldstone Mode Mediated Interactions

 where $G$ is the Green's function of the mean-field quasiparticles, and $\sigma_{\pm,y}$ is the Pauli matrix written in the basis $ ^T$.
 Evaluating the above integral numerically, we obtain the following form, for small momentum.

 The vanishing diagonal entries $\Pi_{ii}(\v q =0, \Omega=0)U_0 = 2$ and the off-diagonal entries $\Pi_{ij}(\v q =0, \Omega=0) = 0$ (for $i \neq j$) at zero momentum, ensuring a gapless spectrum.
-Diagonalizing the fluctuation Hamiltonian, we obtain the gapless Goldstone modes $\delta \chi_{s/p}(\v q) = (\delta \chi_{-,y}(\v q) \pm \delta \chi_{+,y}(\v q))/\sqrt{2}$, and the fluctuation Hamiltonian in the main text (Eq. \ref{eq:goldstone}).
+Diagonalizing the fluctuation Hamiltonian, we obtain the gapless Goldstone modes $\delta \chi_{s/p}(\v q) = (\delta \chi_{-,y}(\v q) \pm \delta \chi_{+,y}(\v q))/\sqrt{2}$, and the fluctuation Hamiltonian in the main text (Eq.
+4).
 In the presence of a lattice potential, $\delta \chi_s$ is a true Goldstone mode corresponding to the spontenous breaking of the interlayer charge conservation symmetry, whereas $\delta \chi_p$ stays gapless only if $\v Q$ is incommensurate with the lattice potential.

 Let us now calculate the coupling of these modes to the fermionic quasiparticles in the collinear X-DW phase.
 We define a Brillouin zone (BZ) along $\hat{x}$ direction due to the collinear X-DW ordering: $k_x \in [-Q,Q)$.
 For generic $(k_{F,c}$, $k_{F,v})$, the Fermi surface can be complicated due to bands originating in multiple zones that cross the Fermi level.
-Therefore, we focus on parameter points $(n, V_b)$ such that $k_{F,c,x} < Q$, which simplifies the Fermi surface to arise from only three bands: $f_{c,\v k}$, $f_{v,\v k + \v Q}$ and $f_{c,\v k - \v Q}$, where $\v k$ is defined in the BZ.
+Therefore, we focus on parameter points $(n, V_b)$ such that $k_{F,c,x} < Q$, which simplifies the Fermi surface to arise from only three bands: $f_{c,\v k}$, $f_{v,\v k + \v Q}$ and $f_{v,\v k - \v Q}$, where $\v k$ is defined in the BZ.
 For Hubbard interactions, the mean-field Hamiltonian is

 We numerically obtain real self-consistent solutions such that $\chi_+=\chi_-$, and find the wavefunction $\psi_{\v k}$ (defined in the 3-band basis) of the low-energy band $f_{\v k}$ that forms the Fermi surface with dispersion $\eps_{\v k}$.
-We can then obtain the fermion-Goldstone mode coupling vertex $\alpha_{G}$:
+We can then obtain the fermion-Goldstone mode coupling between the low-energy fermions and the Goldstone modes: \begin{blueblock}